hectorproko/DEPLOYING-APPLICATIONS-INTO-KUBERNETES-CLUSTER/Project22_Steps.md

 <details close>
 <summary>Output</summary>
+##An example of using the IP directly to access the pod
 ``` css
 hector@hector-Laptop:~/Project22$ kubectl run curl --image=dareyregistry/curl -i --tty
 If you don't see a command prompt, try pressing enter.